anchore/vunnel/UBUNTU-OSV-REWRITE.md

 ## Revision history

+- **2026-05-27** (later — VEX overlay added): added Canonical OpenVEX feed (`vex-all.tar.xz`) as a fix-disposition source.
+Vunnel builds an in-memory index of won't-fix (cve, distro, source-pkg) tuples by prefix-matching `action_statement`, and bakes `affected[].database_specific.anchore.status = "wont-fix"` into fragments at write time so frozen fragments retain disposition through EOL.
+Grype's `transform_ubuntu.go` reads the annotation and emits `WontFixStatus`.
+Recovers the "(won't fix)" UX that Canonical's OSV publication drops by collapsing six tracker statuses into one shape.
+Phase 2 (drop normalized-cve-data) shelved — VEX has the same EOL coverage gap as OSV, so normalized-cve-data remains load-bearing for at-cutover EOL releases (which the v3 mapper already preserves won't-fix for natively).
 - **2026-05-27** (current): switched from single `osv/` extracted directory + single `legacy/results.db` to **per-ecosystem `fragments/*.db`** with **streaming tarball read** (no extraction to